stablekernel/aqueduct/example/templates/db_and_auth/README.md

 Run Aqueduct applications with `aqueduct serve`.
 This application connects to a database and requires a configuration file.
 See the [Deployment Guides](http://aqueduct.io/docs/deploy/overview/) for configuring databases.

-## Logging and Configuration
+## Configuration

-The configuration file currently requires an entry for `database:` and `logging:`.
+The configuration file (`config.yaml`) currently requires an entry for `database:` which describes a database connection.

-Logs can be sent to stdout or to a rotating file.
-See the behavior of `LoggingConfiguration` and `WildfireSink.initializeApplication` in `lib/wildfire_sink.dart` for possible configuration values.

-See [safe_config](https://pub.dartlang.org/packages/safe_config) for more details on configuration.
+The file `config.yaml.src` is used for testing: it should be checked into source control and contain values for testing purposes.
+It should maintain the same keys as `config.yaml`.

 ## Creating API Documentation